cms636/cms636.github.io/_posts/2015-04-01-ethnography-harvard-fogg-museum.md

 category: updates
 ---

 I'm going to start out describing the experience of this museum, and then perhaps ways that it could be improved.
+I don't really know much about how to do an ethnography, but I am pretty wordy, so there's a short version and a longer version.

 The Fogg museum starts by presenting a very simple exterior.